Alexander Kolisko

-Alexander Kolisko (6 November 1857 – 23 February 1918) was an Austrian pathologist who was born in Vienna.
+Alexander Kolisko (6 November 1857 – 23 February 1918) was a pathologist who was born in Vienna, Austrian Empire.
 He was the father of anthroposophist Eugen Kolisko (1893–1939).

 Biography

 In 1881 Kolisko earned his medical doctorate from the University of Vienna, subsequently working as an assistant to Hans Kundrat (1845–1893) at the pathological anatomy institute at the university.
 Later, he was a prosector at the Leopoldstädter Kinderspital in Vienna.
 In 1898 he succeeded Eduard von Hofmann (1837–1897) as a professor of forensic medicine, and in 1916 was successor to Anton Weichselbaum (1845–1920) as professor of pathological anatomy at the University of Vienna.